 - A. The school bus body shall be painted National School Bus Yellow (NSBY).
-(See APPENDIX B.) - B. The body exterior paint trim, as defined by individual states, shall be black or NSBY. - C. Except for the vertical portion of the front and rear roof caps, the roof of the bus may be painted white.
-(See illustration in APPENDIX B, Placement of Retroreflective Markings.) - D. MFSABs shall be exempt from these color requirements.
+(See APPENDIX B.) - B. The body exterior trim, as defined by individual states, shall be black or NSBY. - C. Except for the vertical portion of the front and rear roof caps, the roof of the bus may be painted white.
+(See illustration in APPENDIX B, Placement of Retroreflective Markings.) - D. The chassis and front bumper, shall be black.
+Body, cowl, hood and fenders shall be in National School Bus Yellow (NSBY).
+The flat top surface of the hood may be non-reflective black or NSBY.
+(See APPENDIX B.) - E. Wheels may be silver, gray, white, yellow or black. - F. Multi-Function School Activity Buses (MFSABs) shall be exempt from these requirements.